Axel De Mendoza

 Mon Mar 16 2026

-• Runs pytest inside Databricks
+• runs pytest inside Databricks

-• Triggers from Azure DevOps pipelines
+• triggers from Azure DevOps pull requests

 What You Will Build